Zoophish/planetset-docs/docs/misty mountains tutorial.md

 !!!
 Warning

-    This tutorial is for an outdated version of PlanetSet and is no longer exactly compatible with the settings of 2022.3 and onwards.
+    This tutorial is for an outdated version of PlanetSet and is no longer compatible with PlanetSet 2022.3 and onwards.

 ![Misty Mountains Render](media/misty-moutains/misty_mountains.jpg)